Abu Simble Travel Guide

 About The City Of Abu Simble

-Abu Simbel is a considerably small village that lies about 280 km south of Aswan and only 40 km north of the Sudanese border.
-It is a very small settlement with very little to attract visitors other than its great temples for which it is famous.
+Abu Simbel is considerably a small village that lies about 280 km south of Aswan and only 40 km north of the Sudanese border.
+This small village with very little to attract tourists and traveleres other than its two great temples for which it is very famous.

-Few tourists linger for more than a few hours, although there are 5 hotels to attract visitors to stay the night.
-The temple of Abu Simble is surely one of the most fabulous wonders of ancient Egypt.
+Although there are some decent hotels that can accommodate visitors, most travelers prefer to get an over-day trip from Aswan or Cairo where they spend 3-4 hours to tour the temple of Abu Simble which is surely one of the most fabulous wonders of ancient Egypt.

 Constructed in the middle of the 13th century BC, Ramses II, the builder of the two temples and many other important constructions of ancient Egypt, with this huge structure, he wanted to reflect his greatness to the inhabitants of Nubia and also to document the victory he achieved after defeating the Hittites in the Battle of Qadesh.